manoj2210/Remote-Clipboard/README.md

 # Remote-Clipboard
-### A remote clipboard tool that enables to copy from source to destination
+### A remote clipboard tool that enables to copy from source system to destination system through pooling

 ## Installation